 As with any major surgery, liposculpture carries risks, such as bleeding and a reaction to anaesthesia.
 Possible complications specific to liposuction include:

 - Fat embolism

 - Kidney and heart problems

-The risk of complications increases if the surgeon is working on larger surfaces of your body or doing multiple procedures during the same operation.
-Talk to your surgeon about how these risks apply to you.
+The risk of complications increases if the doctor is working on larger surfaces of your body or doing multiple procedures during the same operation.
+Talk to your doctor about how these risks apply to you.

 After receiving a liposculpture procedure, one’s new body’s shape is considered permanent.
 If a patient does gain weight after the procedure, then the figure will simply be a larger version of the new body shape.

 Although thousands of people undergo neck lifts each year and experience no major complications, all surgical procedures do carry some degree of risk.
 It is important you are well informed of these risks when considering a neck lift.

 The discussion of potential risks and complications is one of the most important aspects of patient consultation.
 During your consultation, we will discuss these potential complications with you, listen to your safety questions, and offer recommendations on how to minimise your chance of risk.

 You will be issued pre-operative instructions immediately after you make your decision to proceed with surgery.
 It is important to read and understand these instructions when preparing for your surgery in order to ensure the best possible results.

 - Refraining from smoking for several weeks before and after surgery